 You can simply look for any mentions of specific metrics and activities.
 For example, they may share the steps they take to move an appointment to the negotiation stage, or how they ensure objections are handled early.

 Look for sales resumes that place emphasis on specific metrics.
 For example, do they share their average win rate or lead response times?

 Even if these activities are not critical to your processes, it shows that they understand the importance of a well-optimized sales process.

 4. Do they have a hunger to learn?

-Having ambition is an attractive trait in potential candidates. but being open to learning is even more important—especially if a rep is shifting to a new industry or product category.
+Having ambition is an attractive trait in potential candidates and that should be clear on any sales resume.
+But being open to learning is even more important, especially if a rep is shifting to a new industry or product category.

 Again, it’s hard to fully understand this until the interview phase.
 When looking for indicators of coachability, keep an eye on the following:

 Understand how open they are to learning.
 This will make them easier to onboard and train during your relationship.

 No matter how good a sales rep is at closing deals, a lack of passion can be detrimental to your culture.
 A negative outlook and pessimistic attitude can bring the rest of your team down and hurt morale.